[Moderate revision–posted 2/14/22 (replaces 5/9/18 edition)]

 OP 79.08: Reimbursement of Travel Expenses

-PURPOSE: The purpose of this Operating Policy and Procedure (OP) is to set forth the policy for reimbursement of travel expenses to Texas Tech University (TTU) employees when travelling for official state business.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth the policy for reimbursement of travel expenses to Texas Tech University (TTU) employees when traveling for official state business.

-REVIEW: This OP will be reviewed in May of even-numbered years by the Section Manager of Travel Services, the Chief Procurement Officer, and the Managing Director of Accounting Services with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in May of even-numbered years by the Section Manager of Travel Services, the Chief Procurement Officer, and the Chief Accounting Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. Policy Statement

 All travel must be for the benefit of the institution.
-It is the policy of TTU to follow travel requirements as set forth in:
+It is the policy of Texas Tech University (TTU) to follow travel requirements as outlined in:

 TTU employees must follow the policies outlined in this OP.
 TTU student travel for official business is authorized the same as university employees and will be in compliance with this OP; however, state-appropriated funds are not allowed to be used for student travel (students not employed by the university).

-authority to make any exceptions to this policy that, in his/her determination, are
+have the authority to make any exceptions to this policy that, in their determination,

-essential for the continued operations of the university and do not violate any federal
+are essential for the continued operations of the university and do not violate any

-Travel news and updates will be provided on the Travel Services website at http://www.depts.ttu.edu/procurement/departments/travel-services/, through monthly Procurement Services Forums, and via TechAnnounce.
+Travel news and updates will be provided on the Travel Services website at http://www.depts.ttu.edu/procurement/departments/travel-services/, through monthly Procurement Services Forums, through the Microsoft Teams channel, and via TechAnnounce.

 a.
 Travel Application – An electronic document used to encumber expenses and request approval for travel in advance of the trip.
 See OP 79.04, Application for Official Travel, for additional information.